-The deferment period (also known as the excess period on short term income protection plans) is the period of time you have to be out of work due to illness or injury before any benefit will start accumulating and any claim payment will be made.
+The deferred period (also known as the excess period on Accident, Sickness and Unemployment policies) is the amount of time you have to be out of work due to illness, injury or redundancy before a claim can be paid.

-With most longer term income protection policies the shortest deferment period available is 4 weeks, benefit payments are made in arrears and thus your first payment would not be until week 8.
-With short term income protection (also known as accident, sickness and unemployment cover) there is often an option to choose a deferred period with Back to Day 1 cover which means when a claim arises benefit payments will be paid back to the start of your claim.
+With Short-Term Income Protection (also known as Accident, Sickness and Unemployment Cover), there’s often an option to choose a deferred period with Back to Day 1 cover.
+So when a claim arises, benefit payments will be paid back to the start of your claim.

 With most traditional Long-Term Income Protection policies, which tend to only cover illness and injury, the shortest deferred period available is often 4 weeks.

 For more information you can read our guide about setting your Income Protection deferred period.